 Tested by: Jennifer Hansen, Affiliate Marketing

 Rumpl and Dakine have you covered for all your outdoor adventures with their latest blanket collab.
-The brands teamed up to create the NanoLoft Puffy Blanket with summer travel in mind; it was made to be durable, weather-resistant, lightweight, and ultrapackable.
+The brands teamed up to create the NanoLoft Puffy Blanket with travel in mind; it was made to be durable, weather-resistant, lightweight, and ultrapackable.

 Rumpl creates the NanoLoft insulation with its very own synthetic down alternative, made up of small clusters of fabric that mimic the characteristics of down by trapping warmth inside pockets of air.
 It’s made with 100% post-consumer recycled plastic bottles.